Zorro: Publishing history

-At first, production of new Zorro stories proceeded at irregular intervals: the third novel, Zorro Rides Again (not to be confused with the 1937 theatrical serial) was published in 1931, nine years after the second one.
+At first, the production of new Zorro stories proceeded irregularly: the third novel, Zorro Rides Again (not to be confused with the 1937 theatrical serial), was published in 1931, nine years after the second one.
 Then, between 1932 and 1941, McCulley wrote four short stories and two serialized novels.
-Zorro stories were published much more frequently between 1944 and 1951, a period in which McCulley published 52 short stories with the character for the West Magazine.
-"Zorro Rides the Trail!", which appeared in Max Brand's Western Magazine in 1954, is the last story to be published during the author's lifetime, and the second-to-last story overall.
+Zorro stories were published much more frequently between 1944 and 1951 when McCulley published 52 short stories with the character for the West Magazine.
+"Zorro Rides the Trail!", which appeared in Max Brand's Western Magazine in 1954, is the last story to be published during the author's lifetime and the second-to-last story overall.
 The last, "The Mask of Zorro" (not to be confused with the 1998 film), was published posthumously in Short Stories for Men in 1959.
 These stories ignore Zorro's public revelation of his identity.

 The Curse of Capistrano eventually sold more than 50 million copies, becoming one of the best-selling books of all time.
 For the most part, McCulley's other Zorro stories remained overlooked and out-of-print until the 21st century.
-Bold Venture Press collected all McCulley's Zorro stories Zorro: The Complete Pulp Adventures, in six volumes.
+Bold Venture Press collected all of McCulley's Zorro stories Zorro: The Complete Pulp Adventures, in six volumes.

-Over 40 Zorro titled films were made over the years, including The Mark of Zorro, the 1940 classic starring Tyrone Power and Basil Rathbone.
-The character was also featured in ten TV series, the most famous being the Disney-produced Zorro series of 1957–59, starring Guy Williams.
-Zorro appears in several stories written by other authors, comics books and strips, stage productions, video games and other media.
+Over 40 Zorro-titled films were made over the years, including The Mark of Zorro, the 1940 classic starring Tyrone Power and Basil Rathbone.
+The character was also featured in ten TV series, the most famous being Disney’s Zorro series (1957–59), starring Guy Williams.
+Zorro appears in several stories written by other authors, comics books and strips, stage productions, video games, and other media.
 McCulley died in 1958, just as Zorro was at the height of his popularity thanks to the Disney series.